Enter the Full-Stack Marketer

 A highly optimized landing page - be it a homepage or highly trafficked blog post - can drive conversions and revenue.
 A/B testing is a simple way to test website changes and see how conversions can be increased, without requiring a great deal of front-end development.

 6. Email Marketing

 Email marketing remains as one of the best distribution channels for marketing.
-It utilises the power of email in order to create and optimise, achieving a maximum number of openings.
+It utilizes the power of email in order to create and optimize, achieving a maximum number of openings.
 Again, this tool can be used to increase brand awareness as well as promote recent events or products.

 7. Social Media Marketing

 Prolonged social media engagement can pay dividends for brands, as it allows them to engage with communities without having to spend a cent.
 Facebook, Twitter, Google Plus, LinkedIn and Instagram are all key referral channels, as well as Snap Chat and Periscope- for the more adventurous.
 Recent Facebook changes have proven it not to be a very good stream for brands anymore, unless they are willing to pay.